TheBreakroom/TheBreakroom/README.md

 ### 🤝 __**Trusts**__
 - You will have all 5 slots
 - you can form a party with players or use trusts, not both.
-- the !trust command will form your party for you. (the party set does not change)
+- the !trust command will form your party for you.

 ### 🏃‍♂️ __**Movement**__
 - Homepoint warp system is turned on